deeprave/go-crm/README.md

 that the server itself is running.

 `api/crm_test.go` contains httptest tests that interact with and test the handlers.

+### Udacity http test

+`api/main_test.go` is the Udacity unit test, placed in the module in which the handlers are defined.

+> **An important change was made to this test unit.
+Phone numbers in Australia
+> start with the digit "0" which is lost if phone number is a numeric type.
+> This API therefore uses a string for the Phone field in the Customer struct so the phone
+> number provided in the addCustomer request needed to be quoted.**

+### Additional paths

 The `main.go` module defines two additional url paths:
 - `GET /` displays `public/index.html`, which contains the present content